tphuong141607/Number-Puzzle/README.md

 # Number Puzzle
+The program was written in C++ language using QT platform and QT Widget for the user interface.
+It was created in 5/5/2018.

 ## What is it?
-The program is written in C++ language using QT platform and QT Widget for the user interface.

 The Number Puzzle provides the player with 8 numbers, placed randomly.
 The player's task is to organize those numbers in the **ascending order**.

 Hint: The only way to move numbers around is by clicking on those numbers that are **adjacent to** the empty rectangle.
 The selected number will be switched with the empty rectangle.